trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

     * [Response header fields](#response-header-fields)
     * [Message body](#message-body-1)

-HTTP stands for hypertext transfer protocol and is used for transmitting data (e.g. web pages) over the Internet.
+Simply put, HTTP stands for hypertext transfer protocol and is used for transmitting data (e.g. web pages) over the Internet.

 Some important information about HTTP: